 A magical forest.
 Chairs wearing ballet shoes.
 Luxuriously fabric-ed walls as far as the eye can see.
 If a restaurant had just one of these things, we’d be pretty intrigued right now.
 But when that place has all of these things, and a Mayfair postcode to boot, we’re practically straining at the leash to get inside. sketch is the creation of restaurateur Mourad Mazouz and celebrated chef Pierre Gagnaire, and every inch of it practically begs to be Instagrammed.
-That’s without even mentioning the fact that the venue hides five different settings, each with their own identity!
+That’s without even mentioning the fact that the venue hides five different settings, each with its own identity!

 Visitors to sketch are greeted by a neon installation courtesy of Diane Harris.
 The pieces bathe the entrance hallway in eerie, yet inviting, shades of flickering blue and purple.
-It’s the kind of entrance that entices you, and dares to find out more.
+It’s the kind of entrance that entices you and dares to find out more.
 As such, it in turn does a brilliant job of summing up the entire restaurant, whose many rooms and doors reward the adventurous.
-It’s only be trying that door handle, or walking down that corridor, that you’ll find all of sketch’s secrets.
+It’s only by trying that door handle, or walking down that corridor, that you’ll find all of sketch’s secrets.
 And, trust us, you want to discover them all.

 The reception area is constantly changing at sketch, and over its 20-year history has hosted a plethora of artists and designers on its walls and in its halls.
 It gives the restaurant the feeling of an art gallery, or an ever-changing painting, constantly in flux and being redrawn and redesigned.

 Across five different settings, sketch offers up a whole host of dining and drinking experiences.
 These range from the dramatic, forest-filled The Glade, to the stark, retro-futuristic eggs in The East Bar, and beyond.

 Confused?
 Five rooms?
 In one restaurant?
 And they’re all different?